Website Redesign Guide: Tips to Spruce Up Your Site

 - Increase the click through rate – The more people actually click on your ads on other sites, the more traffic your website will garner.
 Something as simple as changing the CTA button color or text can significantly impact click-through rates.

 - Increase the number of visitors on your site – This point is self-explanatory.
 More visitors equals more potential customers.
 A user-friendly, fast-loading website will rank higher in search enging results, gaining you more visitors.

 - Increase time spent on your site – The average time most people spend on a website is about 53 seconds.
-You must entice your viewers to stay longer if you want to turn them into potential customers.
+If you want to turn visitors into potential customers, You must entice them to stay longer.
 Details like creative motion graphics or infographics can be a great way to keep visitors around longer.